galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 The official role is extremely configurable, everything that you want to change is exposed as a variable, and then tasks will change behaviour based on that.
 The [role documentation](https://github.com/galaxyproject/ansible-galaxy#role-variables) is the most up-to-date source of documentation for the variables.
 You should take a minute and read over the variables listed there.

-The important variables for this tutorial are:
+The important variables in the galaxyproject.galaxy role for this tutorial are:

 - `galaxy_root`
 - `galaxy_commit_id`
 - `galaxy_config`
 - `galaxy_server_dir` (automatically set based on `galaxy_root`)

-These are largely self explanatory: a directory for all of Galaxy's code and configuration, which commit should be installed, and the Galaxy configuration.
+These are largely self explanatory: a directory for all of Galaxy's code and configuration, which commit should be installed, and the Galaxy configuration respectively.
 We will not explain Galaxy configuration variables in detail as they are covered sufficiently in the `galaxy.yml` sample file or the [online documentation](https://docs.galaxyproject.org/en/master/admin/config.html#configuration-options).

 The official recommendation is that you should have a variables file such as a `group_vars/galaxyservers.yml` for storing all of the Galaxy configuration.